Decoding the Deltoid: Location, Function, and Importance

 External Rotation: Rotating the arm outward (posterior deltoid).

 These actions are not isolated; they often occur in combination.
-For instance, throwing a ball involves a sequence of flexion, abduction, and external rotation, all orchestrated by the different heads of the deltoid.
+Take this case: throwing a ball involves a sequence of flexion, abduction, and external rotation, all orchestrated by the different heads of the deltoid.
 This coordination is vital for smooth, efficient movement.

 The Synergistic Role of the Deltoid with Other Muscles